THE COMPLETE AND FINAL ANTIGRAVITY EXPERIMENT.

-If the experiments hold up, and there is absolutely no doubt in my mind that they will, the complete mathematical description of quantum gravity will slowly come later, in due time, in a fashion similar to Faraday-Maxwell developments.
-After all, Thomas Edison didn’t need all the math of quantum mechanics, or of Einstein’s photoelectric effect, or of de Broglie’s wave–particle duality, to make his lightbulb work.
+The complete mathematical description of quantum antigravity will slowly come later, in due time, in a fashion similar to Faraday-Maxwell developments.
+After all, Thomas Edison didn’t need all the math of quantum mechanics, or of Einstein’s photoelectric effect, or of de Broglie’s wave–particle duality, to make his light bulb work:

-In order to perform antigravity experiments we will need the following 3 components properly combined, oriented, and tuned:
+In order to perform this complete and final antigravity experiment, we will need the following 3 components properly combined, oriented, and tuned: